-1. Sightings of the same identity are grouped as one sighting if the previous sighting ended less then 60 seconds before the current sighting started.
-The sixty second gap is a configurable threshold.
-In this case grace periods are designed to decrease the number of needless sightings.
+1. Sightings of the same identity are grouped as one sighting if the previous sighting ended less than 60 seconds before the current sighting started.
+The sixty-second gap is a configurable threshold.
+In this case, grace periods are designed to decrease the number of needless sightings.

-2. Also, we have a funcionality to stop sighting concatenation if the last sighting started more than 10 minutes before the current sighting started.
+2. Also, we have a functionality to stop sighting concatenation if the last sighting started more than 10 minutes before the current sighting started.
 10 minutes gap is also a configurable parameter.
-This is to prevent long lasting sightings that could possibly be generatedd if the person is always visible in front of the camera.
+This is to prevent long-lasting sightings that could possibly be generated if the person is always visible in front of the camera.

-Each initial detection triggers the new sighting.
+Each initial detection triggers a new sighting.
 The sighting is the sequence of detections of the same identity from sequential frames.
-The sighting collects all the detections inside as long as given identity is in the corresponding physical area with corresponding dimensions.
+The sighting collects all the detections inside as long as the given identity is in the corresponding physical area with corresponding dimensions.

 Sighting duration is directly related to the stream quality and camera-friendly environment that is being recorded.
 If those two conditions are not met, AI services will have troubles with execution and quality rate.